 If you're a peach lover, there’s nothing quite like juicy, perfectly ripe peaches in the summertime.

-Yes you can, and it’s a good option if you’re pressed for time, or when peaches are not in season.
+- fresh peaches - Look for peaches with smooth skin, golden tones and a sweet scent.
+They should be only slightly soft for this recipe.
+Can you use frozen or canned peaches?
+Yes you can, and it's a good option if you’re pressed for time, or when peaches aren't in season.
 Be sure to thaw frozen peaches and drain canned peaches before adding them to the recipe.

 There are a couple of ways to peel peaches: